zhenglong1603/tp/docs/UserGuide.md

 Parameters:
 - `INDEX`: The index of the appointment in the displayed list.
 It must be a positive integer.
-- `ic/NRIC`: The NRIC of the patient.
+- `NRIC`: The NRIC of the patient.
 It must be a valid NRIC number.

 Example:
 * `deleteappt 2 ic/S1234567A`